epoch8/vedana.tech/src/content/docs/getting-started/quick-start.md

 The default models (`gpt-4.1-mini`, `text-embedding-3-large`) can be changed in `.env` — see the [Configuration guide](./configuration.md) and the [Configuration Reference](../api/configuration-reference.md).

+> **Picking `MODEL`.** `gpt-4.1-mini` is a good default for the Quick Start and for simple assistants: it's cheap, fast, and works well on a small data model like the LIMIT test dataset.
+For domains with larger data models, longer Cypher reasoning, or more nuanced answers, consider upgrading `MODEL` to the larger `gpt-4.1`. `FILTER_MODEL` (the data-model filtering step) can usually stay on `gpt-4.1-mini` even when the main `MODEL` is upgraded.

 ## Step 2.
 Bring up the stack

 ```bash